 How can we measure our happiness?

-In your Evergreen Life app, you might've been asked some questions about how happy you feel lately.
+In your Evergreen Life app, you might've answered a Wellness Check about how happy you feel lately.
 These questions are from the well-recognised Subjective Happiness Scale (SHS) developed by psychologist Sonja Lyubomirsky.

 To measure this subjective happiness, we ask 4 questions ranging on a scale from 1 to 7.
 For most people, their average score is from 4.5 to 5.5.
 A score of less than 4 might mean you aren't feeling very happy right now and seeking help from a mental health professional could be beneficial for you.
 University students tend to score a bit lower than working adults or retired people who average 5.6.
 But happiness is a subjective feeling; everyone defines it differently, so the scale is designed to take different views into consideration.